rustyrussell/lightning/doc/TOR.md

 and
 /etc/init.d/tor restart

-then you can use c-lighting with following options
+then you can use c-lightning with following options

 --tor-service-password=yourpassword to access the tor service at 9051